Weather in Madagascar in May

 Ankarana National Park

-Check out the park's limestone karsts, underground rivers, and cave systems.
+Check out the park's limestone karsts, subway rivers, and cave systems.
 May is the start of the dry season, so it's easier to explore the tsingy formations and see wildlife like crowned lemurs and Sanford's brown lemurs.
 You can hike through forests, explore bat-filled caves, and see rock formations shaped by erosion over millions of years.

 Plan your trip with our Madagascar itineraries